ansible/ansible-runner/docs/intro.rst

   idle_timeout: 600 # If no output is detected from ansible in this number of seconds the execution will be terminated.
   job_timeout: 3600 # The maximum amount of time to allow the job to run for, exceeding this and the execution will be terminated.
   pexpect_timeout: 10 # Number of seconds for the internal pexpect command to wait to block on input before continuuing
+  suppress_ansible_output: False # Allow output from ansible to not be printed to the screen

 Inventory
 ---------